 Every dollar posts to a team, a virtual key, and a person — as it's spent, not when the invoice lands.
 Budgets enforce themselves; month-end closes clean into NetSuite.

 Each call emits a tamper-evident record — actor, model, policy checks, cost — chained by hash to the one before it.
-When the auditor asks, you export a quarter of evidence in one click, not one quarter of engineering time.
+Editing any past record breaks the chain, so an auditor verifies the evidence rather than taking it on trust.

 Five contracts, five dashboards, five places the story can disagree — and still nothing that can stop a bad request.